axelerant/testimonials-widget/readme.txt

 Tags: ajax, business, client, commendation, custom post type, customer, quotations, quotations widget, quote, quote shortcode, quotes, quotes collection, random, random content, random quote, recommendation, reference, shortcode, sidebar, sidebar quote, testimonial, testimonial widget, testimonials, testimonials widget, testimony, widget
 Requires at least: 3.4
 Tested up to: 3.4.2
-Stable tag: 2.0.0
+Stable tag: 2.0.1
+License: GPLv2 or later

-Testimonials Widget plugin allows you to display random, rotating quotes or other content with images on your WordPress blog.
-You can insert content via widgets, shortcode or a theme function with multiple selection and display options.
+Testimonials Widget plugin allows you to display rotating content, portfolio, quotes, showcase, or other text with images on your WordPress blog.

 == Description ==

-Testimonials Widget plugin allows you to display random, rotating quotes or other content with images on your WordPress blog.
-You can insert content via widgets, shortcode or a theme function with multiple selection and display options.
+Testimonials Widget plugin allows you to display rotating content, portfolio, quotes, showcase, testimonials, or other text with images on your WordPress blog.
+You can insert Testimonials Widget content via shortcode, theme functions, or widgets with category and tag selections and having multiple display options to include random or specific ordering.

 More than one Testimonials Widget section can be displayed at a time.
-Each Testimonials Widget separately pulls from the `testimonials-widget` custom post type based upon your desired categories, tags, and other selection options.
-Furthermore, you can choose to display a short or long list or rotation of testimonials.
-Additionally, each Testimonal Widget has its own CSS identifier for custom styling.
+Each Testimonials Widget separately pulls from the `testimonials-widget` custom post type.
+Additionally, with shortcodes and theme functions, you can display a short or long list or rotation of testimonials.
+Also, each Testimonal Widget has its own CSS identifier for custom styling.

 Through categories and tagging, you can create organizational structures based upon products, projects and services via categories and then apply tagging for further classificaton.
 As an example, you might create a Portfolio category and then use tags to identify web, magazine, media, public, enterprise niches.
 You can then configure the Testimonial Widget to show only Portfolio testimonials with the public and enterprise tags.
 In another Testimonial Widget, you also select only Portfolio testimonials, but then allow web and media tags.

 = Features =
 * Admin interface to add, edit and manage testimonials
 * Auto-migration from old custom table to new custom post type
-	* Company, URL and email details attempted to be identified and placed properly
+	* Company, URL and email details are attempted to be identified and placed properly
+	* Public testimonials are saved as Published.
+Non-public, are marked as Private.
 * Compatible with WordPress multi-site
 * Display testimonials directly in template via theme function
 * Editors and admins can edit testimonial publisher